An American Airlines plane flies over the ocean, towards a beautiful mountainous landscape

 Sustainable operations

-We work to improve environmental sustainability across all of our operations — from how we construct and power our facilities to how we source the products we provide to our customers on board and in our lounges.
+We work to improve environmental sustainability across all our operations — from how we construct and power our facilities to how we source the products we provide to our customers on board and in our lounges.

 More about sustainable operations >